coteji/coteji.github.io/index.md

 ### Tool for tests migration

-Coteji is the tool that allows you to keep your test cases as a code and syncronize them with your Test Management System (Jira, TestRail, etc.).
+Coteji is the tool that allows you to keep your test cases as a code and synchronize them with your Test Management System (Jira, TestRail, etc.).
 So, for example, instead of creating and maintaining the same test both in the Java code and in Jira, you just maintain it in the code and run Cotegi from time to time to have it up to date in Jira.

 ![](img/coteji_demo.gif)